joutvhu/hive_wait/README.md

-# Hive Repository
+# Hive Wait

-Hive repository to calling methods in the box as async.
-Wait until Hive is ready to use.
+Hive Wait provide a Hive repository to calling methods in the box as async.
+Wait until the Hive is ready to use before calling the box's methods.

 ## Usage